thyal/Quiz-Game/README.md

 This will build the docker image.
 When this is done, you can run `npm run docker-run`.
 This will actually run the docker image.
 All the tables and views will be created and the database will be seeded with some questions and answers.

+**You might have to wait a few seconds before starting the app** This is because the database needs to be initialized before accepting connections.
+This should not take more than 10 seconds though.

 Now that all dependencies are installed, and the database is up and running, you can run the NPM command `npm run dev` to actually run the project.
 The homepage should now be avaliable at http://localhost:8080

 ## The solution